French CPA for Healthcare Centers Requiring Audit | English-Speaking Accountant in France

 You receive a clear reading of performance, with three systematic questions: where are we truly making margin by practitioner and activity type, where is cash accumulating or draining, and what decision needs to be made this month on hiring, equipment, or structure.
 This rhythm creates visibility and accelerates decision-making.

-We secure the target structure for 12–24 months: legal entity choice, remuneration policy, equipment financing plan, private asset protection strategy, and prudent vs. ambitious scenarios for activity growth.
+We secure the target structure for 12 to 24 months: legal entity choice, remuneration policy, equipment financing plan, private asset protection strategy, and prudent vs. ambitious scenarios for activity growth.
 The goal is to maintain operational focus on patient care while maximising the financial sustainability of the centre.

 Starting situation: a group of three general practitioners operating under a shared expense structure (société de moyens), each declaring individually as BNC, with professional contributions poorly tracked, equipment financing not optimised for depreciation, and no consolidated view of the centre's overall financial health.